fourminute/Fluffy/README.md

 To anyone else that I missed, thank you.

-<i>Disclaimer: The "Pink Donut" design was designed by fourminute exclusively for Fluffy and infringes on no copyright.
-The font used in "intro.png" is also 100% royalty free.</i>
+<i>Disclaimer: The "Cute Penguin Face" design was designed by github.com/fourminute exclusively for Fluffy and infringes on no copyright.
+The font used alongside this design is also 100% royalty free.</i>